- Blog/

 A repeat of history… but on steroids #

-The thought of having less grip on the narrative and more power to the consumer is a repeat of the events that led to the French revolution which (fun fact) inspired the birth of sociology as a field of study.
+The thought of having less grip on the narrative and more power to the consumer mirrors the events that led to the French revolution.

 During the industrial revolution, people started to move from their farms to the cities for better opportunities.
 The closer distance of people to one another in cities allowed the exchange of ideas and information.
 People empathized with each other.
 Their shared experiences formed communities and their pain united them to question the systems in place at the time which ultimately led to the French revolution.

-The internet also gave people avenues to exchange ideas and information and be united in support or against something, but unlike the first industrial revolution, it’s more accessible than ever.
-The internet also made it easier for new brands to enter the market and compete with big companies.
+The internet also gave people avenues to exchange ideas and information and be united in support or against something, but unlike the first industrial revolution, it’s on steroids.
+The internet also made it easier for new brands to rise and compete with big companies.

 Building the august brand #

-We know that in this day and age, brand-building is a two-way street.
-With this, we can now define brand as not a registered trademark or the logo alone but also the associations attached to the trademark.
+If we can now agree that brand-building is a two-way street, we can also define brand as not a registered trademark or the logo alone but also the associations attached to the trademark.
 These associations include everything your audience associates with the trademark, their thoughts and opinions about your brand.

 To maintain a unique and favorable image and reputation for your brand, you need to understand the people who use your product or service, and how they form their opinions.
 This way, you can influence the thoughts and opinions they will have about your product or service.